 By its nature, the procurement process lends itself to white-collar crime, and the rise in outsourcing has exacerbated the issue.
-In fact, according to the PwC Global Economic Crime and Fraud Survey 2018, procurement fraud is one of the most commonly reported economic crimes globally.
-The report states that 28% of organizations supplying professional services, 23% of technology businesses, and 29% of businesses producing industrial products have experienced procurement fraud.
+In fact, according to PwC's Global Economic Crime and Fraud Survey 2020, procurement fraud is one of the most commonly reported economic crimes globally.

 Bribery and bid-rigging are common forms of procurement fraud in the acquisition of goods and services, as are outsider procurement scams.
 One of the most common is for a business to receive a phony look-alike invoice for products that were never delivered.
 The perpetrator hopes that the business will automatically pay the invoice.

 Businesses can protect themselves from procurement fraud by: